kubernetes/minikube/enhancements/proposed/20191001-background-service-to-update-dns-resolvers-on-host-os-for-ingress-resources.md

   * Its nearly not really better than manually configuring `/etc/hosts` or `resolver` files.
 Some might say its worse because at least I know how to update `/etc/hosts`
 * Use a static IP address for each minikube instance so that at least the ip address isn't changing
-  * This doesn't address the issue of hostnames being added, removed, updated over the lifecycle of a project and all the manual work that has to be done, remembered, troubleshooted, in order to make work on a larger team
+  * This doesn't address the issue of host names being added, removed, updated over the lifecycle of a project and all the manual work that has to be done, remembered, troubleshooted, in order to make work on a larger team